geoiat/2f-syn-con/README.md

 $ python3 RNN_wake-sleep.py
 ```
 The results are saved as a dictionary in the file `rnn_wake-sleep.pt`.
-This is used in notebook `figure_3.ipynb` to reproduce figure panels.
+This is used in notebook `figure_3.ipynb` to reproduce the figure panels.

 ### *Figures 5 & 6*
 To run the simulation of synaptic intrinsic noise fluctuations, as presented in Figures 5 and 6, enter